 ZIIP App

-In the realm of personal beauty journeys, this was an intimately curated experience.
+This was an intimately curated experience.
 There’s comfort in Melanie Simon herself guide you through a virtual facial with her soothing voice alongside spa-like melodies.
 It’s a genuine electrical facial experience I enjoy in my PJs.

 In terms of style, the NuFace app exuded a medical aesthetic, positioning you as the professional administering the facial.
 In contrast, the ZIIP app beckoned for a cup of your favorite hot bevy and a fireplace, creating a cozy ambiance for your relaxing at-home facial experience.

-Drawbacks
+Performance and Drawbacks

 NuFace